This dashboard represents COVID tests being administered by Catholic University in the Spring 2021 semester.

 For more information on who can get tested on campus and the testing process, visit the Student Affairs FAQ on testing.

-Faculty and staff who wish to get tested should visit the Human Resources website to find out how to get tested in Maryland, Virginia, or the District.
+Employees may also utilize the resources outlined on the Human Resources website to find out how to get tested in Maryland, Virginia, or the District.
 Those test results are not included in the numbers reported on this page.